 3. After the expiration of the four-week period, a hearing will be held on the petition.
 At this hearing, testimony may be presented and witnesses may be called to testify as to the validity of the will.

 4. If the court is satisfied that the will is valid, an Order Admitting Will to Probate and Granting Muniment of Title will be issued.
 This order serves as proof that the will has been admitted to probate and that title to the deceased person’s property has been transferred to their heir(s).

-Matter of Estate of McGrew shows that the admission of a will to probate is not improper where a proponent of a will: (1) provides adequate justification for a delay in probate; and (2) seeks only to use the will to prove muniment of title.
+Years later, the real property was transferred to a third party, who then filed an application to probate the decedent’s will as a muniment of title, which was contested.
+The court eventually admitted the will to probate, and the decision was affirmed on appeal.
+The case shows that the admission of a will to probate is not improper where the proponent provides adequate justification for a delay in probate and seeks only to use the will to prove muniment of title.